purescript/spago/README.md

 Other build options are available, using webpack (and purs-loader), or browserify.
 Parcel is used here for it's low-configuration overhead.

-#### Getting Started from Scratch With WebPack (For Larger front end projects)
+#### Getting Started from Scratch With WebPack (For Front End Projects)

-0. install Node Package Manager(NPM): `curl https://www.npmjs.org/install.sh | sh`
+0. Install Node Package Manager(NPM): `curl https://www.npmjs.org/install.sh | sh`
 1. Install Spago and PureScript: `npm i -g spago purescript`
 2. Create a folder for your project: `mkdir <project folder name>`
 3. Move to the project folder: `cd <project folder name>`
 4. Create your PureScript project with Spago: `spago init`, This also produces a `./src/Main.purs` file which contains some starter code.
 5. Initialize the JavaScript/NPM project `npm init`
-6. Add WebPack as a dependancy `npm install webpack webpack-cli webpack-dev-server` (this is usually a dev dependancy, add the `--save-dev` flag to prevent installation in production or CI environments)
+6. Add WebPack and PureScript-PSA as dependancies `npm install webpack webpack-cli webpack-dev-server purescript-psa --save-dev`
-7. Install the PureScript loader and HTML plugin for WebPack `npm install purs-loader html-webpack plugin` (This is likely also dev dependancy.
-Depending on other tools/filetypes you may require additional loaders, This may include css/scss, image files, etc. please refer to the [WebPack documentation][https://webpack.js.org/] for more information)
+7. Install the PureScript loader and HTML plugin for WebPack `npm install purs-loader html-webpack plugin --save-dev` (Depending on other tools/filetypes you may require additional loaders, This may include css/scss, image files, etc. please refer to the [WebPack documentation][https://webpack.js.org/] for more information)
 8. Create an HTML file that will serve as the entry point for your application.
 Typically this is `index.html`. in your HTML file, be sure to pull in the `bundle.js` file, which will be Webpack's output. here is an example HTML file:

 ``` html